 - Digital is the fabric through which customer experience is woven these days.
 Marks & Spencer does have the advantage of both offline and online channels in which to wow its customers, but the insights above are just as applicable to small webshop owners as to larger bricks and mortar stores.

 Walmsley recommends subscribing to the magazines your target audience would read.
 Profile everything: from the keywords that led them to your site, to the values they hold.
 This information will help you understand: - why they shop online for your product category - what matters to them most (quality, trust, price, convenience) - what added value would convert the most visitors (free shipping/samples, customization/personalization, loyalty programs) - how well your brand image reflects their attitudes and how well your content resonates.

 The common theme of technology is convenience and connection.
 So ask yourself: - does your webshop make it easy for people to connect with you, and with other consumers?
 (Consider live chat popup: true, forums and reviews) - can they conveniently self-serve their questions, and still feel they’ve been touched by you?
 (An intuitive knowledgebase popup: true with helpful suggestions will keep them using your product) - are your digital channels complementary?

 3. Weave that fabric.

 Digital provides rich data that makes selling even more intuitive, as well as providing ways for businesses to keep customers engaged.
-Are you using digital to enhance the customer experience with the following features? - Google retargeting - Serving up complementary products on your site, such as Amazon does with their ‘suggested products you might like’ and ‘what other customers bought’ features - Proactive chat to assist the shopping experience - User generated content - Product customization/personalization - Peer-to-peer referrals and recommendations Let’s follow M&S’s digital footprints!
+Are you using digital to enhance the customer experience with the following features? - Google retargeting - Serving up complementary products on your site, such as Amazon does with their ‘suggested products you might like’ and ‘what other customers bought’ features - Proactive chat popup: true to assist the shopping experience - User generated content - Product customization/personalization - Peer-to-peer referrals and recommendations Let’s follow M&S’s digital footprints!
 They’ve been an institution since 1884, and it looks like they’ll be around for many more years to come.